 Somewhat less obviously, HTTP also provides a good foundation for dealing with mobility.
 If the resource you want to access has moved, you can have HTTP return a redirect response that points the client to a new location.
 Similarly, HTTP enables injecting caching proxies between the client and server, making it possible to replicate popular content in multiple locations and save clients the delay of going all the way across the Internet to retrieve some piece of information.
 (Both of these capabilities are discussed in Section 9.1.)
 Finally, HTTP has been used to deliver real-time multimedia, in an approach known as adaptive streaming.
 (See how in Section 7.2.)

-To continue reading about the cloudification of the Internet, see Software Defined Traffic Engineering.
+To continue reading about the cloudification of the Internet, see Perspective: Software-Defined Traffic Engineering.

 To learn more about the centrality of HTTP, we recommend: HTTP: An Evolvable Narrow Waist for the Future Internet, January 2012.